Bundle Protocol Security Library (BSL) v1.1 Product Guide

 Some built-in CMake options which are useful for development are:

-Path specification to use for searching for external libraries and CMake packages
+CMAKE_PREFIX_PATHPath specification to use for searching for external libraries and CMake packages.
+The BSL build script sets this to the local tree

-Path specification to use for installing the BSL libraries, executables, documentation, and other files
+./testroot/which is where the dependencies are installed by default.CMAKE_INSTALL_PREFIXPath specification to use for installing the BSL libraries, executables, documentation, and other files.
+The BSL build script sets this to the local tree

 The BSL-specific options (defined at the top of the root CMakeLists.txt) are: